pth2002/ConvMemory/README.md

 ## Benchmark it on your own data

-Before trusting anyone's numbers, including these, run it on your memories:

 ```bash
 convmemory benchmark --queries queries.jsonl --memories memories.jsonl
 ```

-It reports Recall@k, MRR and latency before and after ConvMemory on your data.
+Reports Recall@k, MRR and latency before and after ConvMemory on your memories, and writes a `--json` summary that is easy to paste into an issue.
 See [docs/BENCHMARK_CLI.md](https://github.com/pth2002/ConvMemory/blob/main/docs/BENCHMARK_CLI.md) for the file format.

+**Read the "before" row carefully.** It is cosine similarity in *this checkpoint's* MPNet space, not your production retriever.
+If you retrieve with a stronger embedding model, your real baseline is higher than that row and the delta the tool prints is larger than what you would actually gain.
+The question it answers is "how much does the reranker add on top of the space it scores in", not "should I replace my retriever".
+It also needs labelled `gold_ids` per query, which many memory systems do not have lying around.

 If it does not help on your data, that is a useful result — please open an issue with what you saw.

 ## More layers